Together-Java/ModernJava/src/projects/buy_now_pay_later.md

 "Buy Now, Pay Later" programs also want to be embedded into online storefronts.
 People are much more likely to accept higher interest rates or take on the debt at all the closer the offer is made to "the point of sale."
 This requires not only business deals but a non-trivial amount of code.

-## Your Goal

 Never make a program for a "Buy Now, Pay Later" company.

-The only reason they would be using that term would be to dodge regulations set up to protect both parties in the agreement.
+The only reason they would be using that term would be to dodge regulations set up to protect both parties in the arrangement.

 "Buy Now, Pay Later" is just another word for debt.
 If you make a program that enables desperate people go deeper and deeper into debt to enrich yourself you are a bad person.

-I put this "project" here to tell you that building software is not a neutral act.
+I put this here to tell you that building software is not a neutral act.
 You need to critically consider how what you decide to spend your time on will affect the world around you.